ooni/spec/nettests/ts-015-psiphon.md

 # Expected impact

-Ability to measure whether Psiphon is working from the given network vantage point.
+Ability to measure whether (1) we can create a Psiphon tunnel from the user vantage point starting from scratch (i.e., without any cache directory) and (2) we can use this tunnel to fetch a webpage.

 # Expected inputs